neverRare/butter/doc/language/record.md

 );
 ```

-You can use field declaration shortcut if the value is stored in a variable with the same name as desired field.
+You can use field punning syntax if the value is stored in a variable with the same name as desired field.

 ```butter
 color = "red";